Performance Tuning FME: Database Performance Tuning

 Introduction

-Databases are an important component of many datasets, and the log file will help us determine how good our database performance is, plus how well FME is interacting with the database.
-See the tutorial series Let the Database Do the Work for step-by-step instructions.
+Databases are an important component of many datasets, and the log file will help us determine how well our database performance is and how well FME interacts with the database.
+See the Let the Database Do the Work tutorial series for step-by-step instructions.
 For other performance tuning tips & tricks, see Performance Tuning FME.

 Database Queries and Indexing